Public State

 Storage Vectors

-Storage vectors behave like dynamic arrays of values of a given types.
-There are several functions available to query and modify storage vectors.
-The examples below will reference the following:
+Storage vectors behave like dynamic arrays of values of a given type.
+Several functions are available to query and modify storage vectors.
+The examples below reference the following declaration:

 storage id_numbers: [u64];